San Diego real estate continues to skyrocket.

 - Cash Flow and Budget Worksheet (Download Template For Couples)

-But I believe people underestimate the hassle of owning and the benefits of renting because they are hardwired to do so.
+Most people underestimate the hassle of owning and the benefits of renting because they are hardwired to do so.

 If you can’t afford to buy, you just rent because you need a place to live, right?

-When I bought my first condo in 2007, the purchase seemed like the best idea ever.
 I had the money for a down payment and I found the perfect condo in the perfect neighborhood.